 Earth sheltered home, also known as earth house is a unique dwelling whose envelope is covered or angled against the ground.
-They are mostly related to energy saving, and they should be indeed.
-Using earth mass as external thermal mass reduces heat loss and helps maintaining a steady indoor air temperature throughout the seasons without using additional equipment.
+They are mostly related to energy saving, and they should indeed be that way.
+Using the earth’s mass as external thermal mass reduces heat loss and helps in maintaining a steady indoor air temperature throughout the seasons without using additional equipment.

-Earth sheltered homes are not so new but still they are not popular among people.
+Earth sheltered homes are not so new but still, they are not popular among people.
 Slowly but surely, they are getting into mainstream architecture.
-Besides being energy efficient, these houses are stormproof, earthquake- and fire-resistant – all thanks to the earth insulated design.
+Besides being energy efficient, these houses are stormproof, earthquake- and fire-resistant; all thanks to their earth insulated design.
 Additionally, they are constructed to blend into the landscape with a green roof or walls.

 Types of Earth-Sheltered Homes

-Earth sheltering can be an eco-friendly, passive housing alternative with combined with solar arrays.
+Earth sheltering can be an eco-friendly, passive housing alternative when combined with solar arrays.
 There are mainly two types of earth-sheltered homes:

-Earth Bermed House: The earth berm house is the most common type of earth-sheltered homes where walls of the building are banked against the earth.
+Earth Bermed House: The earth berm house is the most common type of earth-sheltered home where the walls of the building are banked against the earth.
 The berm may be over only one wall, polar facing, or all of the walls.
-There is also option for a green roof always.
+There is also the option for a green roof always.

-Underground House: A true underground architecture piece, this type of house set in completely below the ground level and special techniques are used for light and ventilation.
+Underground House: A true underground architecture piece, this type of house is set in completely below the ground level, and special techniques are used for ambient light and ventilation.